trantako/trantako.github.io/README.md

     at k (jquery-3.2.1.min.js:2)
 ```

-The case seems a bit similar than this, although we are not dealing with Wordpress here:
+The case seems a bit similar than this, although we are not dealing with WordPress here:

 > When you use WordPress’ built-in jQuery, it’s automatically loaded in noConflict mode, where the $ shortcut isn’t available.
 Usually, you can get around this by wrapping the JavaScript:
 >